 The Papillion-La Vista Schools Foundation Grant Program is designed to encourage unique and innovative ideas that will improve the educational process and enhance the learning experience of students in the district.
 The next grant due date is September 29, 2017.
 Download your application today!

-Grant applications may be submitted two times a year with due dates: February 24 and September 29, 2017
+Grant applications may be submitted two times a year with due dates: September 29, 2017 and February 23, 2018.

 Grant notifications are made the month after the due date.